-The TMAs make important contributions towards Ladders of Opportunity through their ongoing activities and through their participation in the NJTPA Coordinated Human Services Transportation Plan Update.
-TMAs should continue to participate in the update of this plan and integrate its implementation into their work activities.
+The TMAs make important contributions towards Ladders of Opportunity through their ongoing activities and through new activities and partnerships.
+TMAs should continue to integrate this federal initiative into their work activities.
 This may be accomplished by engaging in activities that improve access to jobs, training, and to transit service for underserved populations.
 TMAs may offer direct assistance or may create active partnerships with existing organizations in the fulfillment of this initiative, may participate in the implementation of regional and local Human Services Transportation Plans for their respective MPOs and counties, or through other activities.